Chemical Hair Straighteners & Cancer Risks

 Ovarian Cancer

-In one 2021 study published in Carcinogenesis, researchers followed more than 200 women for 10 years and found that frequent use — more than four times in a year — was associated with an increased risk of ovarian cancer.
+In one 2021 study published in Carcinogenesis, researchers followed up with more than 200 women subsequently diagnosed with ovarian cancer from the Sister Study.
+Over a period of 10 years, they found that frequent use — more than four times in a year — was associated with an increased risk of ovarian cancer, particularly non-serous ovarian cancer (but was actually inversely associated with serous ovarian cancer).

 Breast Cancer